theajack/disable-devtool/README.md

     clearIntervalWhenDevOpenTrigger?: boolean; // Whether to stop monitoring after triggering The default is false.
 This parameter is invalid when using ondevtoolclose detactors?: Array<DETECTOR_TYPE>; // Enabled detectors For details of detectors, see 3.5.
-The default is all, it is recommended to use all clearLog?: boolean; // Whether to clear the log every time }
+The default is all, it is recommended to use all clearLog?: boolean; // Whether to clear the log every time disableSelect?: boolean; // Whether to disable select text The default is true disableCopy?: boolean; // Whether to disable copy text The default is true disableCut?: boolean; // Whether to disable cut text The default is true }

 declare type DETECTOR_TYPE = -1 | 0 | 1 | 2 | 3 | 4 ｜ 5; // For details of the detector, see 3.5